thiagomrts/GoFinances/README.md

 ##

-## :rocket: Tecnologias
+## :rocket: Technologies

-Esse projeto foi desenvolvido com as seguintes tecnologias:
+This project was developed with the following technologies:

  - Node
  - Docker
  - Postgres